cloudfoundry-community/vault-broker/README.md

     separated by a comma followed by a space.
 By default, no tags are configured.
   - **$AUTH_USERNAME** - The username for authenticating
-    interaction with Cloud Foundry.
+    with Cloud Foundry.
 Defaults to `vault`.
   - **$AUTH_PASSWORD** - The password for authenticating
-    interaction with Cloud Foundry.
+    with Cloud Foundry.
 Also defaults to `vault`.
   - **$VAULT_ADDR** - The address to use when accessing the Vault to set up new policies and manage provisioned services.
 This variable is **required**